zsugabubus/interception-k2k/README.md

 This toggles <kbd>caps lock</kbd> when both <kbd>shift</kbd> keys are pressed together.

-### vim-overlay
+### vim-overlay-dvorak

 Holding <kbd>e</kbd> activates vim-like functions on the right side of the keyboard, and holding <kbd>i</kbd> activates some on the left.
-Note that this mapping seems to be incorrect, so it would need some work before these are actual vim keys.
-The correct ones look to be commented out.
+Note that the keys are remapped to match the location of keys on the Dvorak keyboard layout instead of qwerty.

 ### udevmon.yaml